Pawel-Galkowski/Pawel-Galkowski/README.md

 ## Hello visitor 👋

 I focuse on expanding knowledge and abilities in software programming. <br />
-Actually I am working in JavaScript and I am trying to create projects in the latest technologies.<br />
+Actually I am working in TypeScript and I am trying to create projects in the latest technologies.<br />
-Secure is a one of the most important parts in my projects.

 ## 📓 I was working with:
 🔧 FrontEnd: